x-vin/covidcures/docs/src/introduction.md

 # Introduction

-# A Primer to the "Alternative Treatment Protocols for Covid-19" Spreadsheet
+# A Primer to the "Alternative Treatment Protocols for Covid-19"

-This spreadsheet is the outcome of hundreds of hours of investigating viable approaches to treating the infection and symptoms associated with SARS-CoV-2.
-Before exploring these sheets, please note that as many of these sheets are wide, they are best viewed at 75% Zoom.
+This website is the outcome of hundreds of hours of investigating viable approaches to treating the infection and symptoms associated with SARS-CoV-2.

 Even by the middle of 2019, it began to be apparent that there were a number of remarkably evidence-based and incredibly efficacious remedies for Covid-19 that were communicated through independent channels- including local health administrations, social media platforms, word of mouth by beneficiaries, ordinary physicians who truly cared deeply for their patients' welfare to challenge the normative rhetoric and seek better solutions.